-Almost 2 years ago (Spring of 2018) we embarked on creating our own take on a general purpose micro-controller board.
+2 years ago (Spring of 2018) we embarked on creating our own take on a general purpose micro-controller board.
 Our initial plan was to begin offering it in the Summer of 2018.
 Sadly at that time unrelated business came up and required our full undivided attention so the general purpose micro-controller board was put on the back burner.
 Summer of 2019 a low-volume production order came up for which this board is an excellent fit and so it was dusted off and brought into production.
-With that order fulfilled, and a re-order upon us it made sense to increase re-order quantity slightly and begin with offering them here.
+To date production orders for a specific client have consumed any and all units.
+Our intention is to also begin offering them here in the near future.

 Stay tuned, we'll be posting more details about this incredible little work-horse.